caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

-Buddhist meditation technique, brain regions that keep track of what is self and what is other became quieter, the fMRI showed, as if the subjects -experienced meditators as well as novices--opened their minds and hearts to others.
+Buddhist meditation technique, brain regions that keep track of what is self and what is other became quieter, the fMRI showed, as if the subjects -experienced meditators as well as novices-opened their minds and hearts to others.

 More interesting were the differences between